johnjamesmiller/docker-ansible-ros/README.md

 # docker-ansible-ros
-Running ansible in a docker to administer ROS2 based systems
+Running ansible in a docker to administer ROS2 based systems using formant as the vpn

 # Credits
 * Ansible docker setup from https://github.com/willhallonline/docker-ansible
 * devcontainer setup from https://github.com/athackst/vscode_ros2_workspace

-# getting started
+# Getting started
 * check this code out
 * open with vscode
 * add your robots to the inventory/robots